Holiday

 祭日だってことを忘れていて、会社に来てしまった。

-I forgot it was a holiday and I came to the office.
+I'd forgotten it was a holiday, so I ended up coming in to the office.